rymanalu/dusk-for-sentinel/README.md

 # Laravel Dusk for Sentinel

-This package override the `loginAs` method in [Laravel Dusk](https://github.com/laravel/dusk) so it can be used for Laravel project who using the [Sentinel](https://github.com/cartalyst/sentinel) package for the authentication, since the default implementation of that method is using the Laravel Authentication service.
+This package override the routes that used by `loginAs` method in [Laravel Dusk](https://github.com/laravel/dusk) so it can be used for Laravel project who using the [Sentinel](https://github.com/cartalyst/sentinel) package for the authentication, since the default implementation of that method is using the Laravel Authentication service.

 ## Installation
 First, install this package via the Composer package manager: